darkquake93/unihood/README.md

 ##Technologies & Resources

-###List the major resources required.
+###Major resources required

-*	Amazon AWS, MySql and other Online Documentation resources
+*	Online documentation pages for Amazon AWS, MySql and other Software resources

-###What technologies are you going to use?
+* Forums and discussion sites such as StackOverflow
+* Client-side PC workstation(s)

+###Technologies Utilised

-*	For Cloud-Computing resources I expect to use various Amazon AWS Resources such as:
+For Cloud-Computing resources I expect to use various Amazon AWS Resources such as:
-EC2 – Elastic Compute Cloud, dedicated to managing Amazon Virtual Machines.
+* EC2 – Elastic Compute Cloud, dedicated to managing Amazon Virtual Machines.
-S3 - Simple Storage Service, allows upload and download of very large files EBS – Elastic Block Storage, mainly used for adding extra drives to currently running Virtual Machine instances.
+* S3 - Simple Storage Service, allows upload and download of very large files
+* EBS – Elastic Block Storage, mainly used for adding extra drives to currently running Virtual Machine instances.
-- Elastic IPs – A concept in which static IPs are able to be assigned to an Amazon Account and because of their “elasticity”, provide a means of mapping this same IP straight to another instance when the previously IP assigned instance fails.
+* Elastic IPs – A concept in which static IPs are able to be assigned to an Amazon Account and because of their “elasticity”, provide a means of mapping this same IP straight to another instance when the previously IP assigned instance fails.

-Ultimately, Amazon offers a “Free Tier” service which allows these resources to be used for free or very low-cost during the first year.
+Amazon offers a “Free Tier” service which allows these above resources to be used for free or very low-cost during the first year.

+Additional resources include:
 *	GitHub for Source Control and as a Cloud-Based repository of project documentation.
 This is a free service for Open-Source project work.
 *	MySQL for database back-end
 *	PuTTY as an SSH client
 *	Programming language; expecting at this stage to review and select a suitable framework based on one of PHP, Python, Ruby or Perl.
 *	HTML5 / CSS / Javascript for browser-side programming

-###Where will your data come from?
+###Data Sources

 Sample test data will have to be improvised according to the evolution of the project.

-###Reasons clear?
-Alternatives mentioned?

 The reasoning for this is that it is always impossible to speculate how the final database structure will come together, so as it evolves with the project so will the test data.
-No alternatives for the data source will be discussed nor will they be necessary; although this is a practical project it is also an Open Source one as stated earlier, which means the data cannot be limited to just one organisation (in this case Kingston University).
+No alternatives for the test data will be discussed nor will they be necessary; although this is a practical project it is also an Open Source one as stated earlier, which means the data cannot be limited to just one organisation (in this case Kingston University).

 ##Method & Work Plan

 I have already noted above some of the technologies I have proposed to use, but an important aspect of this project is to survey and in some cases trail some alternatives to these and the additional components which will help me put a system together with minimal coding.
-Because of this requirement, I propose an unusual approach compared with the traditional structured methodologies;
+Because of this requirement, I propose an unusual approach compared with the traditional structured methodologies.

-In order to meet the goal of minimising actual coding and maximising use of open-source components, I aim to rapidly survey product and forum websites, to identify choices.
+I aim to rapidly survey product and forum websites, to identify choices.
 To be a candidate for trial a component must be:

 *	A necessary or highly desirable component of the finished system
 *	Able to be qickly and easily configured into the application.

-I will use this methodology in an iterative fashion, while examining and speculating as to how each part and attempt at the build process will affect how the database system and web presentation comes together.
+I will use this methodology in an iterative fashion, while examining and speculating as to how each attempt will affect how the database system and web presentation comes together.
 There will be a level of trial and error in the steps which will determine the tasks in the final HOW-TO document, and this will ensure all the correct steps from this trialling will end up as concrete statements in this document.

-###How will you use the technologies and resources to achieve your aims?
+###Use of Technologies

 I will focus on an Amazon (Free Tier) virtual machine providing these functionalities and in particular the optimal / custom alterations of the machine's OS' specifications such as RAM, Hard Disk space (as well as the procedure of adding an extra virtual drive known as an Elastic Block Store (EBS) to the virtual machine and so on.

-###Show the major phases of the project, milestones and deliverables.
+###Major phases of the project and milestones

 Investigation Phase